Martinomagnifico/reveal.js-copycode/README.md

 ### JavaScript

-There are two JavaScript files for CopyCode, a regular one, `copycode.js`, and a module one, `copycode.esm.js`.
+There are two JavaScript files for CopyCode, a regular one, `copycode.js`, and a module one, `copycode.mjs`.
 You only need one of them:

 #### Regular
 If you're not using ES modules, for example, to be able to run your presentation from the filesystem, you can add it like this: